-The first two terms of Eq.~\ref{eq:hamiltonian} correspond to a Hamiltonian of the cantilever, last three terms correspond to a Hamiltonian of a flux qubit and its coupling to the cantilever.
-Fourth term is the magnetic energy of a superconducting loop in presence of an external field, fifth term is the Josephson energy term of a Josephson junction.
-Where $\Phi$ is the magnetic flux threading the superconducting loop of flux qubit, $p_{\theta}=i\hbar\partial/\partial\theta$ is the momentum conjugate to $\theta$, $I_{m}$ is the moment of inertia of the cantilever about $z$-axis, $A(l\times w)$ is area of the cantilever, $l$ is length and $w$ is width of the cantilever.
-In case of $B_{x}=0$, the coupling between the mechanical degrees of freedom of the cantilever and flux states of the flux qubit is zero.
-For $\omega_{i}=0$ the cantilever has zero intrinsic restoring torque about $z$-axis, however due to magnetic and Josephson energy there exist several potential energy minima forming a two dimensional multi-well potential.
+The first two terms of Eq.~\ref{eq:hamiltonian} correspond to the Hamiltonian of the cantilever, the last three terms correspond to the Hamiltonian of the flux-qubit and its coupling to the cantilever.
+The fourth term is the magnetic energy of a superconducting loop in presence of an external magnetic field and the fifth term is the potential energy of the Josephson junction.
+Here $\Phi$ is the magnetic flux threading through the superconducting loop of the flux-qubit, $p_{\theta}=-i\hbar\partial/\partial\theta$ is the momentum conjugate to $\theta$, $I_{m}$ is the moment of inertia of the cantilever about the $z$-axis, $A$ is the area of the cantilever ($A=l\times w$ with $l$ being the length and $w$ being the width of the cantilever as shown in Fig.~\ref{fig1}).
+In case of $B_{x}=0$, the coupling between the mechanical degree of freedom of the cantilever and the magnetic flux of the flux-qubit is zero.
+For $\omega_{i}=0$, the cantilever has zero intrinsic restoring torque about the $z$-axis; however due to the magnetic energy stored in the loop and potential energy of the Josephson junction there exist several potential energy minima forming a two-dimensional multi-well potential.